business Term Loan

 Long-term loans take longer to get approved for but offer lower interest rates and ideal terms for financing large projects.

-These loans are generally repaid on a monthly basis, with lower individual payments spread out over a longer period of time.
+These loans are generally repaid on a monthly basis, with lower individual payments spread out over a longer repayment schedule.
 The total cost of debt, however, may be more overall compared with short-term or medium-term loans.

 With terms of up to 25 years, SBA 7(a) loans are a common example of long-term business loans.